Arab–Khazar wars: Battle of Ardabil and Arab reaction

 In 729/30, al-Jarrah returned to the offensive through Tiflis and the Darial Pass.
-Ibn al-Athir reports that he reached the Khazar capital, al-Bayda on the lower Volga, but no other source mentions this; modern historians generally consider this improbable, possibly resulting from confusion with other events.
-Al-Jarrah's attacks were followed by a massive Khazar invasion (Note: Łewond reports that the Khazar invasion was preceded by the death of the khagan, leaving his widow Parsbit as ruler over the Khazars.
-Consequently, Semyonov suggests that al-Jarrah's raid against al-Bayda may indeed have reached al-Bayda, or at least succeeded in killing the khagan, and that the subsequent invasion was launched as a campaign of vengeance.) (reportedly 300,000 men), which forced the Arabs to again retreat south of the Caucasus and defend Albania.
+Ibn al-Athir reports he reached the Khazar capital, al-Bayda on the lower Volga, but no other source mentions this; modern historians generally consider this improbable, possibly resulting from confusion with other events.
+Al-Jarrah's attacks were followed by a massive Khazar invasion, (Note: Łewond reports the Khazar invasion was preceded by the death of the khagan, leaving his widow Parsbit as ruler over the Khazars.
+Consequently, Semyonov suggests al-Jarrah's raid against al-Bayda may indeed have reached al-Bayda, or at least succeeded in killing the khagan, and the subsequent invasion was launched as a campaign of vengeance.) with reportedly 300,000 soldiers, which forced the Arabs to again retreat south of the Caucasus and defend Albania.

 It is unclear whether the Khazar invasion was through the Darial Pass, the Caspian Gates, or both.
-Different commanders are mentioned for the Khazar forces; Arab sources say that the invasion was led by Barjik (the khagan's son), and Łewond identifies Tar'mach as the Khazar commander.
+Different commanders are mentioned for the Khazar forces; Arab sources say the invasion was led by Barjik (the khagan's son), and Łewond identifies Tar'mach as the Khazar commander.
 Al-Jarrah apparently dispersed some of his forces, withdrawing his main army to Bardha'a and then to Ardabil.
 Ardabil was the capital of Adharbayjan, and most of the Muslim settlers and their families (about 30,000) lived within its walls.
 Informed of Arab movements by the prince of Iberia, the Khazars moved around al-Jarrah and attacked Warthan.
 Al-Jarrah rushed to assist the town; he is next recorded as being at Ardabil again, however, confronting the main Khazar army.

-After a three-day battle from 7 to 9 December 730, al-Jarrah's 25,000-man army was all but annihilated by the Khazars.
-Al-Jarrah was among the fallen; command passed to his brother, al-Hajjaj, who could not prevent the sacking of Ardabil.
-The 10th-century historian Agapius of Hierapolis reports that the Khazars took as many as 40,000 prisoners from the city, al-Jarrah's army, and the surrounding countryside.
+After a three-day battle from 7 to 9 December 730, al-Jarrah's 25,000-strong army was all but annihilated by the Khazars.
+Al-Jarrah was among the fallen; command passed to his brother al-Hajjaj, who could not prevent the sacking of Ardabil.
+The 10th-century historian Agapius of Hierapolis reports the Khazars took as many as 40,000 prisoners from the city, al-Jarrah's army, and the surrounding countryside.
 The Khazars raided the province at will, sacking Ganza and attacking other settlements.
 Some detachments reached Mosul in the northern Jazira, adjacent to the Umayyad heartlands in Syria.